sugarhh/PriSEG/README.md

 * **Storage Path:** The resulting input shares are stored in: `files/preload/[NETWORK_NAME]/all_input/`.

-## Work in Progress
+## Documentation Status

-This documentation currently provides a comprehensive overview of all essential components required for understanding and reproducing our work, including environment setup, data preparation, and execution procedures.
-We will continue to provide more detailed instructions and advanced configuration guides in future updates to further assist the research community.
+This documentation provides a comprehensive overview of the essential components required for understanding and reproducing our work.
+We will continue to provide more detailed instructions in future updates to further assist the research community.